 The article states that “fundamental causes of COVID-19 inequity include systemically racist policies, such as historic racial segregation and their inextricable downstream effects on the differential quality and distribution of housing, transportation, economic opportunity, education, food, air quality, health care, and beyond.”
 To be sure, historic racial segregation was based on systematically racist policies.
 But the operative word here is “historic.”
 Past policies are not present policies.
 And while history is not irrelevant to understandings of the present, history is also not the present.
 Keep in mind that “inextricable” means impossible to disentangle.
 The pairing of “inextricable” with “downstream effects” is obscurantism.
 The authors assume as given a foundation that they must demonstrate.
 This is strange alchemy.
 An exercise in mystification.

 The article continues, “Each of these factors is associated with the risk of COVID-19 exposure and severity through direct (e.g., work conditions, crowded housing, carceral overrepresentation) and indirect (e.g., limited access to health information or insurance; increased prevalence of comorbidities; cumulative life-course exposure to discrimination, low socioeconomic status, and other health risk conditions) mechanisms.”
 However, since the racial and ethnic differences are not about race, according to the article, but about racism, then one would expect to find white people living in these conditions do not suffer the same fate.
-But the article commits the fallacy of misplaced by concreteness by substituting for the situations of concrete individuals aggregate demographic differences.
+But the article commits the ecological fallacy by substituting for the situations of concrete individuals aggregate demographic differences.

 Controlling for cultural factors (but perhaps not all, since we can draw too fine a distinction between racial groups in this regard), is it true that whites living under near-identical conditions are differentiated from blacks vis-à-vis COVID-19?
 Do we suppose that “low socioeconomic status” whites living in conditions of crowded housing, with limited access of health information or insurance and increased prevalence of comorbidities, etc., have better outcomes than blacks living in these conditions?
 (If so, that might suggests actual racial differences).
 What is the measure of “life-course exposure to discrimination”?
 Again, that’s an awfully big assumption.